jpata/ntuple/README.md

 This package contains tools for working with EDM-style ntuples.
 A separate CMSSW setup is foreseen, since the EDM-style ntuples need very few supporting libraries apart from the base CMSSW setup.
-Currently, the examples in this library require the single top specific headers ``stpol.hh``, ``stpol.py``, which can be aquired from https://github.com/HEP-KBFI/stpol.

 Contents
 --------

 * ``CMSSW/src/SingleTopPolarization/FWTools`` contains the wrappers for accessing the EDM objects from C++.
-* ``CMSSW/src/SingleTopPolarization/stpol_testcode1`` is a very simple test code for the Cpp wrapper, implemented as a separate submodule.
-* ``src/test.py`` is a very simple example python code for accessing EDM objects.
 * ``Makefile`` is the main Makefile, supporting ``make setup/all/test``.

 Setting up the code